ajahne/blog/_posts/2018-6-29-the-hard-thing-about-hard-things-notes.md

 - Executive performance: results against objectives, management, innovation, working with peers
 - Have 1-1s
 - Perks are good, but they are not culture
-- Important to create a company culture, the culture must shock so it distinguishes you (desks made out of doors, paying if late to a meeting, most fast and break things)
+- Important to create a company culture, the culture must shock so it distinguishes you (desks made out of doors, paying if late to a meeting, move fast and break things)
 - Once there is too much information for one person to know, then you need to specialize.
 If it takes longer to onboard than to do it yourself, you need to specialize (means you know too much, too much is isolated on you)
-- As you scale org chart and process become more important
+- As you scale, org chart and process become more important
 - For process, forces on the output first: what should the process produce?
 - Figure out if you are getting what you want out if each step
 - Engineer accountability into the system: who is responsible for what at each step
 - Do not scale to early, do not unfairly judge or assume someone’s ability to scale.
-No one comes out of the womb able to manage 1000 people.
+No one comes out of the womb able to manage 1000 people
-- (Not to self: Reflect on your people, if the person were interviewed for the job today, would they get it?)
+- (Note to self: Reflect on your people, if the person were interviewed for the job today, would they get it?)
 - Always Be Evaluating

 ## Chapter 7: How to lead even when you don't know where you are going